wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

 ###Handling Endpoint Authentication

 Requests from Azure Active Directory include an OAuth 2.0 bearer token.
-Any service receiving the request should authenticate the issuer as being Azure Active Directory on behalf of the expected Azure Active Directory tenant, for access to Azure Active Directory’s Graph Web service.
+Any service receiving the request should authenticate the issuer as being Azure Active Directory on behalf of the expected Azure Active Directory tenant, for access to Azure Active Directory's Graph Web service.
 In the token, the issuer is identified by an iss claim, like, "iss":"https://sts.chinacloudapi.cn/cbb1a5ac-f33b-45fa-9bf5-f37db0fed422/".
 In this example, the base address of the claim value, https://sts.chinacloudapi.cn, identifies Azure Active Directory as the issuer, while the relative address segment, cbb1a5ac-f33b-45fa-9bf5-f37db0fed422, is a unique identifier of the Azure Active Directory tenant on behalf of which the token was issued.
-If the token was issued for accessing the Azure Active Directory’s Graph Web service, then the identifier of that service, 00000002-0000-0000-c000-000000000000, should be in the value of the token’s aud claim.
+If the token was issued for accessing the Azure Active Directory's Graph Web service, then the identifier of that service, 00000002-0000-0000-c000-000000000000, should be in the value of the token's aud claim.

 Developers using the Common Language Infrastructure libraries provided by Microsoft for building a SCIM service can authenticate requests from Azure Active Directory using the Microsoft.Owin.Security.ActiveDirectory package by following these steps: